Scientific Forecaster Discussion

 National Weather Service Wilmington Ohio

-a weak warm front will lift across the region tonight.
-A series
+a warm front will lift north across the area this evening before

 Near term /until 6 am this morning/...